SyedMdAbuHaider/jamsync_web_advanced/README.md

+# 🎧 JamSync – Web Advanced

+> **Built with ❤️ by Haider, for Samiya – so we can vibe together, no matter the distance.**

+---

+## 🌟 About the Project

+**JamSync** is a **real-time collaborative music streaming web application**, handcrafted for a special purpose:
+To let me and my girlfriend, **Samiya**, listen to music together — perfectly in sync — even when we're apart.

+This isn't just a web app.
+It's our **digital music room** — a place where:
+- Every beat is a shared heartbeat,
+- Every pause is a smile,
+- And every song becomes **our memory**.

+---

 ## 💡 Features

 JamSync isn't just another web music player — it's a **shared experience** designed for two hearts, one vibe.